Skip to main content

 Gambling-like content in video games has become more common over the past decade.

-Research shows links between gambling-like content in video games and problem gambling, emotional and mental health impacts.
+Research shows links between gambling-like content in video games and gambling harms, emotional and mental health impacts.

-These changes have been made in response to growing evidence as well as community concern.
+The Australian Government made these changes in response to growing evidence as well as community concern.

 Resources